Skip to contents

 alternative methods for required central points

-In the example above we use a point at the median geographic center of the populations.
+In the example above, we use a point at the median geographic centre of the population.

-We can also identify the population which is most near the highest density of populations.
-Intuitively, this would be suggested as a population with a high amount of genetic diversity for the species, although it is unlikely to have accumulated considerably local changes as the effects of drift are overcome by more frequent dispersal.
+We can also identify the population with the highest population density.
+Intuitively, this would suggest a population with high genetic diversity for the species, although it is unlikely to have accumulated substantial local changes, as the effects of drift are overcome by more frequent dispersal.

 dens <- with(df, MASS::kde2d(lon, lat, n = 200))